Enabling Ubiquitous IoT Connectivity with Bluetooth® Mesh Networking

 The network level relay retransmit allows the Bluetooth mesh nodes with relay feature to relay the messages they receive multiple times instead of just sending them once.
 The retransmit count is configurable in a mesh node from 0 to 7 retransmissions.
 The interval parameter is defined the same way as in the network transmit use case.

 |Transmit delay (ms)||1||2||3||4||5|

-Note: The packet RX, processing and TX overhead is not take into account in the above calculations and the calculations assume an average 5ms random delay.
+Note: The packet RX, processing, and TX overhead is not taken into account in the above calculations and the calculations assume an average 5 ms random delay.

 The network layer also implements the mandatory network level security, which is discussed more in the dedicated security chapter.

 Because of the limited 31 byte payload of Bluetooth advertisement packets, Bluetooth mesh packets have a relatively small payload and a single network level PDU can only contain up to 16 octets of the network layer payload.
 However, some applications do require larger messages to be sent and therefore the Bluetooth mesh protocol implements a transport layer.
 The main task of the transport layer is the segmentation and re-assembly of larger application layer messages into multiple PDUs as well the acknowledgement and re-transmission of any lost messages.
 Any messages that fit into a single lower transport layer PDU are called un-segmented messages and they are sent from source to destination as a single message.
 These messages are sent using a best effort mechanism and no acknowledgement is provided to the source if the message has reached its destination or not.
 Note that it is also possible to “force segmentation” even for single-segment messages if an acknowledgement is required.